Steve-O-Murphy/Portfolio/README.md

 - A PHP application that demonstrates

 ## Automation Tools
-- JQuery UI applications that create:
+- JQuery UI applications that create tables in:
-  - Tables in Readme.io format.
+  - Readme.io format.
-  - Tables in SiriusXM's proprietary JSON format.
+  - SiriusXM's proprietary JSON format.
 - A MadCap Flare plugin that converts selected text to all upper, all  lower, and title case.
 - A C#/Jira REST API Application that creates HTML release notes files in Edgio's standard format.
 Files can be easily added to a MadCap Flare project.